Learn - Publishing a Budget

 - The budget name, your username with an

-@prefix, the publish date, and aCreated with AIbadge if the budget was generated with Integrated AI. - Item names, schedules, and planned amounts.
+@prefix, the publish date, and aCreated with AIbadge when the budget was generated with AI.

-- Account names are replaced with generic type labels.
-Where you typed
+- Account names become generic type labels.
+An account you named

 Why this default?
 Account balances are part of the example.
-The balance on each account is what makes a public budget runnable: a viewer who adds the budget can scroll forward in the planner and see the same projected balance you see.
-Stripping balances would reduce the budget to a shape, not a worked example.
-Stripping the account name and description hides the personal anchor without breaking the math.
+The balance on each account is what makes a public budget runnable: a viewer who adds it can scroll the planner forward and watch the same projected balances you see.
+Stripping balances would reduce the budget to a shape.
+Masking the account names hides the personal anchor without breaking the math.

 Live updates while you teach